The Value of Ancillary Services for Electrolyzers: Numerical Results: Case Study of Western Denmark

+We derive the historical activation of the FCR and mFRR services for the year 2023.
+Recall that FCR is an automatically activated reserve, where reserve providers must adjust their setpoint based on the frequency measurement at their location.
+Frequency measurements with a resolution of one second for the year 2023 in the synchronous grid of continental Europe were obtained from the online platform ``Netztransparenz" \citep{netztransparenz}, provided by the four German transmission system operators.
+The derivation of the FCR activation signal from this frequency is presented in \ref{app:FCR}.

-As explained in Section \ref{Markets}, after the mFRR capacity bids are accepted, the mFRR capacity providers are obliged to submit an activation price, the so-called regulation bid.
-The TSO activates mFRR reserves in the balancing stage according to the merit order principles, i.e., starting from cheapest regulation bids.
-Hence, for our ex-pots analysis, it can be assumed that if the electrolyzer places a regulation bid that is lower than the realized balancing price $\lambda^{\rm{B}}_{t}$, the reserved capacity would have been activated.
-Further, it is assumed that the electrolyzer is price-taker and would place a regulation bid that is equal to the opportunity cost in the case of upward activation, i.e., the lost revenue from selling hydrogen.
-Assuming a constant efficiency $\Bar{\eta}$ for the electrolyzer, this opportunity cost, and thereby the regulation bid, can be computed as $ \Bar{\eta} \lambda^{\rm{h}}$.
-We consider the same regulation bid for upward and downward activation.
-Finally, the activation would only occur if the power system experiences an imbalance.
-While the real activation of mFRR reserves occurs per $15$-minute interval, the relevant historical data found is only given in hourly resolution\cite{energidataservice}.
-It is therefore assumed that a capacity reserve is fully activated for a whole hour if the described conditions are fulfilled.
-The Danish TSO is currently procuring upwards mFRR reserves only, i.e. reserves for the case of a supply deficit in the system.
-Let $I_t\!<\!0$ note a negative system imbalance.
-The assumed \textit{realized} upwards activation for every time period $t$ is then
+Unlike FCR, the mFRR service is a manually activated reserve, and its activation signal cannot be derived directly from the system frequency.
+As explained in Section \ref{target_markets}, after the mFRR capacity bids are accepted, mFRR capacity providers must submit an activation price.
+Upon a system imbalance, the transmission system operator activates mFRR capacities in the balancing stage according to the merit order principle, i.e., starting with the lowest activation price bids.
+Hence, it can be assumed that if the electrolyzer places an activation price bid lower than or equal to the realized balancing price, $\lambda^{\rm{B}}_{t}$, the reserved capacity would be activated in the event of a system imbalance.
+Assuming the electrolyzer acts as a price-taker, it would place an activation price bid for upward regulation (i.e., reducing consumption) equal to its opportunity cost, which corresponds to the lost revenue from selling hydrogen.
+Unlike model \eqref{D2_obj}-\eqref{activation} for optimal bidding purposes, we assume a constant electrolyzer efficiency $\Bar{\eta}$ during the activation stage.
+Therefore, the opportunity cost, and thus the activation price bid, can be calculated as $\Bar{\eta} \lambda^{\rm{h}}$.